crackleware/git-repli/README.md

 - sendmail - command for sending emails
 - protected_refs - regular expression for local refs that are protected during application of remote updates
 - open - if 1, enable open submission by unsigned emails
-- refetching - if 1, support full synchronization, git-repli-readmail could send emails
+- refetching - if 1, support full synchronization, git-repli-sync could send emails

 #### Notes: